 Data-science results require careful consideration of the context in which they will be used in the relationship between the business problem and the analytics solution.
 This often can be decomposed into tractable subproblems via the framework of analyzing expected value.
 IT can be used to find informative data items from within a large body of data.

-A ‘Data Analyst’ focuses on the transfer and interpretation of data, past, and present, while a ‘Data Scientist’ focuses on summarizing data and provides forecasting based on pattern identified from past and current data.
+A ‘Data Analyst’ focuses on the transfer and interpretation of data, past, and present, while a ‘Data Scientist’ focuses on summarizing data and provides forecasting based on patterns identified from past and current data.

 Basically, a data scientist incorporates advanced analytical approaches using sophisticated analytics and data visualization software or tools in order to discover patterns of the data.
 Here’s a breakdown of the key skills you need to learn to be a data analyst.

 Programming will most probably be your main focus in everyday work.
-It is one key ability which will separate you from a standard business analyst or statistician.
+It is one key ability that will separate you from a standard business analyst or statistician.
 At any point, your job will be to write programs to gather and scan data from various databases.
 Or you might need to you might code programs that run your data set on machine learning algorithms.

-Therefore, you must be able to program well in more than one programming languages and have a decent grasp of the commonly used data science libraries and packages.
+Therefore, you must be able to program well in more than one programming language and have a decent grasp of the commonly used data science libraries and packages.
 Python & R should be a sufficient starting point for programming languages thanks to their popularity and community support.

 A data analyst has to have a basic understanding of statistics.
 Let’s look at an example, if your manager asks you to perform an A/B test, an understanding of statistics will make it easier for you to understand the data that you’ve gathered.

-The main topics to familiarize yourself with are statistical tests, distributions, maximum likelihood estimators, and similar principles.
+The main topics to familiarize yourself with our statistical tests, distributions, maximum likelihood estimators, and similar principles.
 A highly important aspect of your statistics knowledge is to understand when different techniques are valid to use as approaches in your work.